linkerd/website/linkerd.io/content/blog/february-2021-linkerd-hero-nomination.md

 [Piyush](https://www.linkedin.com/in/piyushsingariya/) has made some great code contributions on building tests, improving Linkerd's multi-cluster capabilities, as well as fixing CLI messaging.
 He is active in the #contributors channel on Slack, so be sure to say "hi" if you see him there. 👏👏👏

-Yet again a difficult choice.
-The truth is, they all deserve to win.**[Submit your vote](https://forms.gle/RfzWPWQ5MR9Cajb37)** by Thursday, February 25, 8 a.m.
+Yet again a difficult choice. **[Submit your vote](https://forms.gle/RfzWPWQ5MR9Cajb37)** by Thursday, February 25, 8 a.m.
 PT.
 And please share this post in your network so we can celebrate all three of your Linkerd Hero candidates!